Catalytic converter recycling

 12. Can catalytic converters be legally recycled?

 Yes, recycling legally obtained catalytic converters is completely legal.
 However, businesses involved in catalytic converter recycling must adhere to stringent local regulations and obtain the necessary permits and licenses.
-It’s important to note that catalytic converters are not intended to be reused in their original form as they can become clogged and damaged over time due to high temperatures and chemical reactions.
-The legal framework ensures that the recycling process is conducted in an environmentally responsible and safe manner.
+It’s also important to note that catalytic converters are not intended to be reused in their original form, as they can become clogged and damaged over time due to high temperatures and chemical reactions.
+Furthermore, the legal framework ensures that the recycling process is conducted in an environmentally responsible and safe manner.

 13. How does the recycling process of catalytic converters work?

 The recycling process of catalytic converters involves several steps.
-After the de-canning process, where the monolith is extracted from the metal casing, the precious metal-coated monolith is crushed.
-This makes it easier to separate the precious metals from the ceramic substrate.
-The metals are then extracted using chemical processes or smelting.
-The resulting metal concentrates are refined and sold to manufacturers, who use them to make new catalytic converters or in various essential industries such as medical, aerospace, and technology products.
+To begin with, a catalytic converter recycler starts with the de-canning process, where the monolith is extracted from the metal casing.
+Next, the precious metal-coated monolith is crushed, which makes it easier to separate the precious metals from the ceramic substrate.
+After that, the metals are extracted using chemical processes or smelting.
+Finally, the resulting metal concentrates are refined and sold to manufacturers, who use them to make new catalytic converters or in various essential industries, such as medical, aerospace, and technology products.